 Thus, it is my opinion that most pro-poor policies enacted in the framework of the Nigerian GR have been induced both by crisis situations and politics as usual.
-They are crisis induced in the sense that Nigeria's eventual inability to conveniently feed its teeming population beginning from the early 1980s and "[...] the concern with which the political class views the problem of agriculture and the urgency to make amendments [...]"
-(Akande, 2005, p.
-162) informed the need for policy change in the agricultural sector.
-Policy change and direction are seen as politics as usual amongst elite because each Nigerian administration is perceived to relish change as a way of scoring political points against its successor or political rival, while not minding the social and cost implications for policy discontinuity.
+They are crisis induced in the sense that Nigeria's eventual inability to conveniently feed its teeming population, beginning in the early 1980s, and "... the concern with which the political class views the problem of agriculture and the urgency to make amendments..."
+(Akande, 2005: 162) informed the need for policy change in the agricultural sector.
+Policy change and direction are seen as politics as usual amongst the elite because each Nigerian administration is perceived to relish change as a way of scoring political points against its successor or political rival, while not minding the social and cost implications for policy discontinuity.
 This is evident in many duplicated initiatives and white elephant projects of successive administrations in the country (I refer here to the series of framings of the GR initiatives as earlier identified).
-The introduction of a pro-poor policy reform such as the GR has been bedeviled by many challenges.
-For instance, decisions makers have been pressured either by their cronies (who are rent-seeking politicians) to enact policies, which favours the latter; there have been external pressures from multi- or bilateral agencies;

-issues of immediate exigencies or even personal interests have loomed large in policy making, etc. In any case, it seems policy elite have been involved in decision-making processes for which they lack thorough understanding of what the issues entailed.
-So, the "[...] characteristics of a policy have a powerful influence on whether it will be implemented as intended or whether the outcome will be significantly different" (Grindle and Thomas, 1991, p.
-6).
-Evidences show that most policy reforms made to bring about a Nigerian GR have not made much impact apparently because bureaucrats are accustomed to carrying out their statutory obligations perfunctorily or that political elite are busy engaged in politics as usual.
-This takes me to the implementation of the agrarian reform in light of the GR.
+The introduction of a pro-poor policy reform such as the GR has been bedevilled by many challenges.
+For instance, decisions-makers have been pressured either by their cronies (who are rent-seeking politicians) to enact policies, which favours the latter; there have been external pressures from multi- or bilateral agencies; issues of immediate exigencies or even personal interests have loomed large in policy making, etc. In any case, it seems that the policy elite have been involved in decision-making processes for which they lack a thorough understanding of what the issues entailed.
+Therefore, the "... characteristics of a policy have a powerful influence on whether it will be implemented as intended or whether the outcome will be significantly different" (Grindle and Thomas, 1991: 6).
+Evidence shows that most policy reforms made to bring about a Nigerian GR have not made much impact, apparently because bureaucrats are accustomed to carrying out their statutory obligations perfunctorily or that the political elite are 579

-Max Weber's (1947) ideal bureaucracy is about organisational and administrative efficiency.
-Ironically, however, bureaucracy is now associated with inefficiency, corruption, clientelism, arbitrariness and unaccountability (Heredia and Schneider, 2003, p.
-6).
+Max Weber's ideal bureaucracy is about organisational and administrative efficiency (1947).
+Ironically, however, bureaucracy is now associated with inefficiency, corruption, clientelism, arbitrariness and unaccountability (Heredia and Schneider, 2003: 6).
 In real terms, the bureaucratic red-tapism involved in the implementation of the Nigerian GR is most apparent in the way some of the services are discharged.
-For example, the provision, distribution and pricing of farm inputs such as fertiliser, herbicides and improved seeds have been politicised to the extent that the inputs became inaccessible to the smallholder farmer who ordinarily is central to the GR initiative.
-Parts of government unwholesome revenues are derived from this approach (see Bates, 2005, p.
-3).
+For example, the provision, distribution and pricing of farm inputs such as fertiliser, herbicides and improved seeds have been politicised to the extent that the inputs became inaccessible to the smallholder farmer, who ordinarily is central to the GR initiative.
+Parts of government unwholesome revenues are derived from this approach (see Bates, 2005: 3).
 Take land reform as an example.
-Land nationalisation brought about by the Land Use Decree of 1978 was put in place to make land accessible to whoever wanted it most especially for agricultural production but the "[...] highly placed and influential individuals in the society and bureaucracy used this policy to help themselves to more than their fair share of state land" (Akande, 2005, pp. 170-1).
+Land nationalisation brought about by the Land Use Decree of 1978 was put in place to make land accessible to whoever wanted it, most especially for agricultural production, but the "...highly placed and influential individuals in the society and bureaucracy used this policy to help themselves to more than their fair share of state land" (Akande, 2005: 170-71).
 This was at the expense of smallholder farmers.
-General Olusegun Obasanio under whose administration the reform was made eventually became a culprit as he had to pave the way for his ambition of becoming a big farmer!
+General Olusegun Obasanjo, under whose administration the reform was made, eventually became a culprit as he had to pave the way for his ambition of becoming a big farmer!